 • Davis Art.
 Non-Objective.
 2017

 • Post Road Gallery.
 Shadow theme.
-Public chose most
+The public chose the most

 popular.
 March 2016.